MohammedSaudh/agent-foundation/readme.md

 Planned next steps:

-- Fully switch ranking from lexical novelty to embedding-based novelty
-- Cache embeddings for faster repeated runs
-- Cluster articles into stories / events before ranking
+- Build a labeled dataset from pipeline outputs for researcher-signal vs noise classification
+- Train a first-pass signal-vs-noise classifier to improve shortlist quality
+- Improve event-level clustering so repeated coverage of the same story does not dominate results
-- Add source-aware weighting
+- Add source-aware weighting to better separate primary sources from secondary coverage
-- Generate daily “what actually changed today” crypto digests
+- Move from rule-based importance scoring toward learned ranking
+- Track shortlist-quality metrics such as Precision@5, noise rate, and duplicate rate
 - Explore stronger embedding models and optional fine-tuning later

 ---